mike-french/jackpot/README.md

 - individual value of the second die
 - combined value of both dice

-For example: a roll of {3,4} provides a choice of cells 3, 4 or 7;
+For example: a roll of `{3,4}` provides a choice of cells 3, 4 or 7;
-a roll of {2,2} gives a choice of cells 2 or 4; a roll of {6,6} only allows cell 6, because there is no cell 12.
+a roll of `{2,2}` gives a choice of cells 2 or 4; a roll of `{6,6}` only allows cell 6, because there is no cell 12.

 If all the cell choices offered by the dice roll are already flipped up, then the game is lost.

 The game is won if the player succeeds in flipping up all 9 cells.
-The undersides of the cells now display the winning message, typically `*JACKPOT*` or an equivalent Chinese phrase.
+The undersides of the tiles now display the winning message, typically `*JACKPOT*` or an equivalent Chinese phrase.